Linguistics575/575_OCR/azure/readme.md

 ### Installation Instructions
 1. The easiest way to use this tools is to simply download this repository.
 TODO: pointer to downloading the repo.)
 Experienced git users may find it more convenient to clone it.
-1. Our tools are written in Python; therefore, you will need to have Python installed on your computer.
-For experienced pythonistas, simply setup a python envrionment using the `Azure_Wrapper_Requirements` file for your platform.
+1. Our tools are written in Python3; therefore, you will need to have Python installed on your computer.
+For experienced pythonistas, simply setup a python3 environment using the `requirements.txt` file.
 For everyone else, read on:
-   * We recommennd the `Miniconda` python distribution.
-It allows you to set up "environments" on your machine, and allows for an easy (as possible) installation procedure.
+   * We recommend the `Miniconda` python distribution.
 If you do not already have pythong on your machine, download and install the Python 3.6 version of `Miniconda` for your platform [here](https://conda.io/miniconda.html).
 TODO: Walk through installing Miniconda.
+   * You will set up a separate "virtual environment" to run our tools in.
+"Virtual envrionments" contain all the dependencies and packages required to run our code.
+However, you may have other python tools on your system, which may have different dependencies, which may even conflict with those needed here.
+To avoid these troubles, we will set up a "virtual environment" for our tools, which must be activated.
+This will keep the azure environment separate from the environments you may otherwise need.
+Follow the instructions for your platform below:
+   * ##### Further instructions for Windows users:
-2. Windows users, launch the `Anaconda command prompt` from the start menu, or, if you added anaconda to your path in step 2 above, simply start a windows command line.  *nix users can simply start a terminal session.
-Navigate to the `azure` directory, and on the command line, type `conda create --name azure --file azure_wrapepr_requirements_windows.txt` if you are on a windows machine, or `conda create --name azure --file azure_wrapper_requirements_nix.txt` otherwise.
+        1. launch the `Anaconda command prompt` from the start menu, or, if you added anaconda to your path in step 2 above, simply start a windows command line.
-3. You should see several messages (TODO: EXAMPLES HERE), as conda installs the various packages needed to run our code.
-Once that has finished, type `conda activate azure` at the command line.
-This "activates" the azure python environment, with all of the necessary packages.
+        2. Navigate to the `azure` directory from the command line.
+The easiest way is to copy the path from the address bar in windows explorer to the clipboard.
+Then on the command line, type `cd`,  then right-click anywhere in the window, and select `paste`.
+(Unfortunately, `ctrl+v` will not work.)
+        3. type `install_azure_environment.bat`, and hit `Enter.`  You will see various messages scroll across the screen as the dependencies for the recognizer are installed.
+This may take several minutes, and at times, the screen may appear to hang, as if if nothing is happening at all.
+Within a few minutes, however, things should get moving again.
+If all goes well, the last thing you see should be a message saying that the installation was successful, and the following instructions:
+            * `To begin using the azure environment, type "activate".`
+            * `When you are finished, type "deactivate" `
+        4. to begin using the azure environment, type "activate" as per the instructions.
 You are now ready to submit an image containing handwritten text to the Azure recognizer as in the [Usage](#usage) section below.
+When you are finished, you can type "deactivate," or simply close the window.

+   * ##### Further instructions for *nix and Mac users:
+        1. Start a terminal session
+        2. Navigate to the `azure directory`.
+TODO: Find out more about what this looks like on a mac.
+        2. Type `install_azure_environment.sh` on the command line and hit `enter`.
+You will see various messages scroll across the screen as the dependencies for the recognizer are installed.
+This may take several minutes, and at times, the screen may appear to hang, as if if nothing is happening at all.
+Within a few minutes, however, things should get moving again.
+If all goes well, the last thing you see should be a message saying that the setup of the environment is complete, and the following instructions:
+            * `To activate environment, type "source activate"`
+            * `to deactivate, type "deactivate"`
-4. When you are finished recognizing documents, on Windows, type `deactivate azure`.
-Otherwise, type `source deactivate azure`.
+            * When you are finished, type "deactivate"
-5. For more information about conda environments, see [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+        4. to begin using the azure environment, type "source activate" as per the instructions.
+You are now ready to submit an image containing handwritten text to the Azure recognizer as in the [Usage](#usage) section below.
+When you are finished, you can type "deactivate," or simply close the terminal.

 ### Usage
 You can run this on a single image, or on a file containing the paths to as many images as you like.